 The most common language spoken in Page is English.
 Other important languages spoken here include Italian and African languages.

-Unpopulated, and rural, the neighborhood is one of the least crowded neighborhoods in all of America.
-If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
-According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 93.6% of the neighborhoods in America.
+Uncrowded roads, rural America and space to be the individual you are.
+If you like these characteristics, this neighborhood may fit you.
+With just 26 residents per square mile, is less crowded than 93.6% of all U.S. neighborhoods.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 Did you know that the neighborhood has more Ukrainian and Swedish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 2.4% of this neighborhood's residents have Ukrainian ancestry and 4.7% have Swedish ancestry.